Awarded Request for Proposals

 The Eugene-Springfield HOME Consortium Governing Board awarded $750,000 in HOME funds to a Homes for Good proposal in Springfield.
 Please click on the link below to see the proposal.

-- Hayden Bridge Meadows will be 70 units of housing and common area at 1975 5th Street in Springfield.
+- Hayden Bridge Landing (formerly called Hayden Bridge Meadows) will be 70 units of housing and common area at 1975 5th Street in Springfield.
 Apartments will be targeted to very low and extremely low income households including units targeted to persons living with HIV/AIDS.

 2017 Eugene HOME Award